 Prince Harry gets his day in court against tabloids he accuses of blighting his life

-LONDON (AP) — Prince Harry is due at a London court Tuesday to testify against a tabloid publisher he accuses of phone hacking and other unlawful snooping.
+LONDON (AP) — Prince Harry entered a courtroom witness box Tuesday, swearing to tell the truth in testimony against a tabloid publisher he accuses of phone hacking and other unlawful snooping.

-Publisher Mirror Group Newspapers is contesting the claims.
-Harry faces cross-examination by the company’s lawyer when he enters the witness box at the High Court in London.
+Harry held a Bible in one hand as he was sworn in at the High Court in London, where he is suing the publisher of the Daily Mirror.
+Earlier, he’d arrived at court in a black SUV and entered a modern wing past dozens of photographers and TV cameras.

+But the prince said it was not legitimate to report such information and “the methods in which it was obtained seem incredibly suspicious.”

+Green then pointed out that his mother previously made public comments to reporters about the difficulties of her children after the divorce.

-The 38-year-old son of King Charles III will be the first British royal since the 19th century to face questioning in a court.
+The 38-year-old son of King Charles III is the first senior British royal since the 19th century to face questioning in a court.
 An ancestor, the future King Edward VII, appeared as a witness in a trial over a gambling scandal in 1891.

-Harry has made a mission of holding the U.K. press to account for what he sees as its hounding of him and his family.
+Harry has made a mission of holding the U.K. media to account for what he sees as their hounding of him and his family.

 Setting out the prince’s case in court Monday, his lawyer, David Sherborne, said that from Harry’s childhood, British newspapers used hacking and subterfuge to mine snippets of information that could be turned into front-page scoops.